Search

 The Decade of Restoration, 2021-2030 logo (credit: UNEP-FAO)

-Launched on World Environment Day, the Decade of Restoration was declared to ‘prevent, halt, and reverse the degradation of ecosystems worldwide’.
-Designated as 'flagships', to be accomplished over the ten years, they were identified as being the first, best, and most promising examples of what could represent scaleable, long-term, restoration efforts that might be replicated elsewhere.
+Little noticed, 10 ground-breaking initiatives were recognized for their goals to achieve environmental restoration by the year 2030.
+Launched during the annual World Environment Day event during this period, the Decade of Restoration was declared to ‘prevent, halt, and reverse the degradation of ecosystems worldwide’.
+Designated as flagships, they were identified as being the first, best, and most promising examples of what could represent scalable, long-term, restoration efforts that might be replicated elsewhere after the decade concludes.

 Two of the recognized examples included:

-Everyone appreciates environmental restoration takes time.
-It is far easier to degrade a landscape or coral reef than to regain them.
+Everyone appreciates that environmental restoration takes time.
+It is far easier to degrade a landscape or coral reef system than to regain them.
 What will be particularly important is if these restoration efforts lead to sustainable results that could be applied elsewhere.
 WHB

 Print

-158 Rate this article:
+255 Rate this article:

 No rating